popatre/react-composition/README.md

 The current Home page is structured as follows:

-App -> Home -> WelcomeMessage
+App -> Home -> WelcomeHeader

-With only a few layers, this isn't a big deal, but this can quickly get out of hand in larger applications.

-The easiest solution?
-Component composition!

-Instead of passing userName through all these layers, we can try to compose the components at a higher level, like the App component.
+Instead of passing `word` through all these layers, we can try to compose the components at a higher level, like the App component.

-In the App, instead of passing `userName` to `Home`, refactor the `Home` component to accept a prop of `title`.
+In the App, instead of passing `word` to the `Home` component, refactor the `Home` component to accept a prop of `header`.

-**Pass it a component as its value and refactor the Home component to display the same as it currently does - but without the prop drilling - do not move the userName variable from the app**
+**Pass it a component as its value and refactor the Home component to display the same as it currently does - but without the prop drilling - do not move the word variable from the app**

 ---